Drive Slow

-"Drive Slow" is a song by American rapper Kanye West from his second studio album, Late Registration (2005).
+"Drive Slow" is a song by American rapper Kanye West.
 The song features guest appearances from fellow rappers Paul Wall and GLC, and additional vocals by American recording artist Tony "Penafire" Williams.
 It was produced by West, who wrote the song alongside the featured artists.
-The song was released on a 12" vinyl on June 6, 2006 by Roc-A-Fella and Def Jam as the fifth and final single from the album.
+The song originally appeared on Kanye West's second studio album, Late Registration, and was later included on Paul Wall's debut studio album, The Peoples Champ, as well.
+Drive Slow was released on a 12" vinyl on June 6, 2006 by Roc-A-Fella and Def Jam as the fifth and final single from the album.
 A hip hop track, it contains elements of jazz.
 The song features a sample of Hank Crawford's cover version of "Wildflower".

 The lyrics of the song use car culture for a metaphor discussing people's fast-paced lifestyles, and also give warnings of certain dangers.
 "Drive Slow" received universal acclaim from music critics, frequently being praised for its lyrical content.
 Some highlighted Paul Wall's verse, while other critics complimented the production.
 Despite being acclaimed, the song did not receive significant airplay.
 It has been certified gold in the United States by the Recording Industry Association of America (RIAA).
 West performed the song for his debut live album, Late Orchestration (2006).

 A remix of "Drive Slow" was recorded, which includes a feature from rapper T.I.
 After receiving a call from West, he recorded his verse for the remix.
 An accompanying music video premiered via MTV, though was never released.
 In the video, Mali drives West around the neon lights of the Fremont Street Experience in downtown Las Vegas.
 West, Paul Wall, GLC, and T.I. performed the remix at Power 106's Powerhouse 2006 event.